MatheusBBarni/bun-server/README.md

 # POC
-Just POC (proof of concept) with an express(trying) like structure.
+Just a POC (proof of concept) with an express(trying) like structure.

 ### How to start
 - Make sure you have [bun](https://bun.sh/) installed.